ane/ane.github.io/_drafts/start-once-software.md

 ---

 Software development tools are in a state of flux.
-There are two competing directions in which static analysis tools&mdash;linters and typecheckers&mdash;are heading towards.
+There are two competing directions towards which static analysis tools&mdash;like linters and typecheckers&mdash;are heading.

 The first direction, an arguably modern one[^3], is the online model: an analysis tool starts, calculates its data, reports results, and then stays *on*,